bright/new-www/content/blog/decades-in-programming-tomasz.md

 I appreciate the absence of a corporate vibe here.
 With around 80 people on board, the company is the perfect size for me – not too small, not too big. **Everyone possesses high-quality skills and expertise**.
 I love how **every team member feels responsible for their project and even for the whole company**.
 The atmosphere is something I truly enjoy.
 Although **I work mostly remotely from Poznań, whenever I attend team retreats in Gdańsk, I feel well taken care of by teammates** who always make me feel welcome.

 <div className="image">![During a team retreat.](../../static/images/malgosia_team_retreat_forest.png "During a team retreat.")</div>

+## Having spent decades in the IT industry, what experiences do you consider the most valuable?

+Every time I ventured into a new technology, it felt like encountering something magnificent; I definitely have relished the experience of discovering new tech.
+However, **the greatest experience by far was meeting diverse people and learning how to collaborate with them**.